 Among the aims of the BMAA is the promotion of microlight flying as an affordable and fun flying hobby and encouraging new microlight pilots.The BMAA is keen to involve young people in aviation and to this end has offered Flight Training Bursaries to help with the cost of training and more recently by its build-a plane scheme for youth groups known as the New Horizons project.

-New Horizons provides a school with a comprehensive kit of parts to build a two seat microlight aircraft.
+New Horizons provides the group with a comprehensive kit of parts to build a two seat microlight aircraft.
 On completion the aircraft is test flown by a fully qualified Test Pilot.
 After the test flight the aircraft will be sold to provide funds for another New Horizons build a plane project.

 From Transit to Transport

-The project provides many opportunities for the school and the pupils that build the aircraft some of which are:
+The project provides many opportunities for the group and young people that build the aircraft some of which are:

 • An introduction to aviation – an important part of 21st century life